 Read more about WMI Sensors NetCrunch offers

-Additionally, Netcrunch provides read-to use monitoring packs for multiple applications such as IIS, Exchange, Sharepoint, and others.
+Additionally, Netcrunch provides ready-to-use monitoring packs for multiple applications such as IIS, Exchange, Sharepoint, etc.

 NetCrunch monitors Linux without agents using an SSH script, which is automatically copied to a remote machine.